hernquist/bookshelf-example/readme.md

 ## Instructions

-Just run the `test-all.sh` script to test it out.
+Clone this repository and then run the `test-all.sh` script to test it out.